 A provider’s income statement can also be known as the P&L (Profit and Loss) and Record of Operations.
 The income statement demonstrates how revenue earned (the best line) from the sales of products and services before expenses are removed, is changed into the internet income (bottom line), the end result after earnings and expenditures are accounted for.
 The earnings statement records whether the company made a profit or not through a reported time period.

-The balance sheet, as also called statement of financial standing, is a summary of a company’s balances as of a particular date, generally the last day of the fiscal year.
-The balance sheet consists of three components: assets, liabilities, and possession equity or net worth, together with resources in one section and liabilities and net worth in the other, with the 2 departments balancing.
-The difference between assets and liabilities will be a company’s net worth or equity.
-A provider’s assets also equivalent their liabilities and owner’s equity, which may show how the assets were financed, either by borrowing money (accountability ) or using the proprietor’s cash (owner equity).
+The balance sheet, also called statement of financial position, is a overview of a organization’s balances as of a particular date, usually the last day of this financial year.
+The balance sheet is composed of 3 elements: assets, obligations, and ownership equity or net worth, together with resources in one section and obligations and net worth in the other, with the two departments balancing.
+The difference between assets and liabilities will be that a business’s net worth or equity.
+A company’s assets also equivalent their liabilities and owner’s equity, which may reveal how the resources were funded, either by borrowing money (liability) or utilizing the operator’s money (owner equity).

 The statement of cash flows demonstrates how changes in the balance sheet and income statement affect cash and cash equivalents.
 Additionally, it demonstrates operating, investing, and financing activities.
 The statement of cash flows helps investors and management ascertain the short-term viability of a company, especially their ability to pay costs.
 As a CPA I examine these three fiscal statements and their supporting documentation given by the business and assesses the overall accounting principles used.
 From this information I then create an audited financial statement which will incorporate an impression, either qualified or unqualified, regarding the character of the fiscal documents.